neuro-team-femto/neuro-team-femto.github.io/README.md

 ### Add new publications

 All publications from the lab are located in `publications.md`.
 Please upload new publication on your own!

-### Add news

-All news presented in the front page by editing `_data/news.yml`.
-There are some symbol that cannot be used directly e.g. `:`, be careful

 ## Run the page locally using Jekyll